MaheraFurniturewala/StalkGit/README.md

 - React
 - React-Redux Toolkit
 - Tailwind CSS
-- Git, Github

 # Future scope's technical description📈

 We are using Gihub API.
-For now Githuბ API doesn't contains kind of request options we need.
+As of now the API does not have a direct end-point that meet our applications requirement hence the lists obtained after hitting several end-points will have to be filtered out.

 ## Finding all of the open issues
  After finding all of the open repositories with :
  ``` javascript